SMNasiri/Genre-Classification-of-Movies-via-EDA-and-BERT-Fine-Tuning-Artificial-Intelligence-course/README.md

 1. **Data Preprocessing**:
    - Handle missing and null values.
    - Balance the dataset by adjusting over- and under-represented genres.
-   - Split the dataset into training and test subsets using a fixed random seed for reproducibility.
+   - Split the dataset into training and test subsets.

 2. **Exploratory Data Analysis (EDA)**:
    - Perform univariate and multivariate analyses.